Meet the Columbian Distinguished Fellows

 The requirements for the Doctor of Philosophy Program.

-72 credits, including 54 credits in required courses, 6 credits in elective courses, and 12 credits in dissertation.
-Students also take five zero-credit courses and successfully complete a comprehensive examination.
+72 credits, including 54 credits in required courses, at least 6 credits in dissertation courses, and 15 credits in dissertation or elective courses.
+Students also take five 0-credit courses and successfully complete a comprehensive examination.

 Code | Title | Credits |